Group 1: Studies in First Language & Literature

 Global politics is an interdisciplinary subject, reflecting the complex nature of many contemporary political issues.
 As a subject, it has its own theoretical and conceptual frames, terminology, methods and literature.
 It is essential for students undertaking an EE in global politics to have knowledge and understanding of these.

-For this EE, students will study in-depth an area of history of interest at least 10 years in the past.
+For history EEs, students will study in-depth an area of interest at least 10 years in the past.
 Students must consider historiography, specifically the methods used by historians, as they approach their chosen topic.
 Students will not simply describe something that happened in history, but rather analyze ample primary and secondary sources to better understand the chosen area and formulate a reasoned argument.

 Students are encouraged to research in an area of interest to them, be it of local, regional or global significance.
 Their research question should encourage an investigation that lends itself to analysis and critical commentary.
 Students should avoid straightforward “What” and “How” questions as they tend to lead to narrative treatment.
 Terms such as “How significant…?” or “How successful…?” are more likely to engage students in analysis.